Ananyeah/DataScience-Setting-up-your-playground/README.md

 ## Jupyter notebook
 [Launch Jupyter](https://www.youtube.com/watch?v=Jm5f14lR5rE&feature=youtu.be)

-Output from the exec command can be used to connect to Jupyter:
+Output from the exec command can be used to connect to Jupyter.
+'Localhost' is replaced with the public IP address of the EC2 instance when accessing the notebook from the browser.

 ```
 Currently running servers: